Map & Radius Glossary

 Map projection

 A method of representing Earth's curved surface on a flat plane.
 Every projection distorts something — area, shape, or distance — so different projections suit different uses.
+Mercator preserves angles (good for navigation, bad for area comparison).
+Albers Equal Area preserves area (good for statistical mapping).
+Robinson is a balanced compromise often used for world maps in atlases.

 Map tile

 A 256×256 image (or vector packet) at a specific zoom level and grid coordinate.
 Modern web maps stitch many tiles together as you pan and zoom.
+At zoom 0, the entire world fits in a single tile.
+Each higher zoom level doubles linear resolution: zoom 1 has 4 tiles, zoom 2 has 16, zoom 18 has ~69 billion.
+Web maps pre-render or compute tiles on demand from each provider's tile server.

 Mercator projection

 A cylindrical map projection from 1569 that preserves shapes and angles but exaggerates area near the poles — the reason Greenland looks larger than Africa on most world maps.
+Gerardus Mercator designed it specifically for navigation: straight lines on a Mercator map are constant-bearing lines (rhumb lines), which sailors could follow with a compass.
+The area distortion is a known cost of preserving angles.

 Mile